PhABC/TokenModel_CTC/README.md

 than others.
 Here, it will be describe which parameters are the most relevant and what they mean.

+# Seed
+Seed allows you to replay a simulation, which can be useful if testing parameters.
+	+ seed  = Saving the current seed.
+Comment out if you want to use the previous seed

 # Stimulation parameters
 In this section, you can choose general parameters for simulation: